iretiola-007/NovaScript/README.md

 - More built-in functions
 - Expanded multi-language support
 - Improved error handling
-- Strings (*you read right...for now NovaScript only supports numbers*)
+- String support (*currently NovaScript only supports numbers*)

+---

-## Note
+## 📝 Note
 This README will be updated as NovaScript evolves and new features are added.
 Thank you for using NovaScript.
-If you found this helpful, then make sure to star this repo before you leave.

-Ciao😉
+If you find this project interesting, consider starring the repository.

+Ciao 😉